-Under Nevada law, prostitution and solicitation are illegal throughout the state except in a few rural counties that permit licensed brothels.
+Under Nevada law, prostitution and solicitation are illegal throughout the state except in a number of rural counties that permit licensed brothels.
 Both prostitution and solicitation are illegal throughout Clark County, which includes Las Vegas, and Washoe County, which includes Reno.

 Yes.
 Regulated, licensed brothel prostitution is currently legal in Nevada but only in the following counties:

 - Churchill County